 National Groups of ELSA can participate with up to three projects, organised directly by them or by their Local Groups.
 If a project organised by a Local Group is awarded, the prize must be transferred to the Local Group.

 13.4 Timeline

-The specific timeline for the competition is yearly announced at the Spring International Council Meeting of ELSA.
-The call for submissions shall open every year the 15th of July the latest.
-On the same day, the yearly amount of prizes shall be announced.
+50th Edition, May 2019 55 of 111 The specific timeline for the competition is annualy announced at the Spring International Council Meeting of ELSA.
+The call for submissions shall open every year after this announcement.